-- Artistic quality of the master’s work according to the standards of the tradition – 20 points
+- Artistic quality of the mentor’s work according to the culturally defined standards of the tradition – 20 points

-- Is the master artist recognized as an exemplary practitioner in the art form?
+- Is the mentor artist recognized as an exemplary practitioner in the art form?

 - Has the artist mastered the technical demands of the tradition with artistic excellence and cultural sensitivity?

-- Master artist teaching ability – 15 points
+- Mentor artist teaching ability – 15 points

-- Does the master artist have past experience teaching?
+- Does the mentor artist have past experience teaching?

-- Does the master artist have enough skill and expertise to effectively mentor an apprentice?
+- Does the mentor artist have enough skill and expertise to effectively mentor an apprentice?

 - Skill and commitment of the apprentice – 15 points

-- Does the apprentice have adequate skill to benefit from working with the master?
+- Does the apprentice have adequate skill to benefit from working with the mentor?

 - Is the apprentice committed to continuing the tradition?

-- Feasibility of work plan and budget – 15 points
+- Feasibility of work plan – 15 points

-- Does the plan and budget provide sufficient and well-thought-out interaction to achieve meaningful results?
+- Does the plan provide sufficient and well-thought-out interaction to achieve meaningful results?

-- Limited availability of master teachers in this art form or skill in Massachusetts – 15 points
+- Limited availability of mentors/teachers in this art form or skill in Massachusetts – 15 points

 - Is the opportunity to study this art form or skill limited in Massachusetts?